Hybrid symmetry class topological insulators: Introduction

 We offer an affirmative answer to this question by introducing the notion of hybrid symmetry class topological insulators (HSCTIs).
 Notice that all TIs (electrical or thermal) from AZSCs can be modeled by Dirac Hamiltonian with a momentum-dependent Wilson-Dirac mass~\cite{AZ2, AZ3}, manifesting band inversion around a time reversal invariant momentum (TRIM) point in the Brillouin zone (BZ).
 A hybridization between two TIs from distinct AZSCs occurs when they occupy orthogonal Cartesian hyperplanes and their band-inverted massive Dirac Hamiltonian mutually anticommute.
-We show that the resulting HSCTI can nurture emergent topology.
+As the resulting insulator stems from fusion or hybridization of two TIs from different AZSCs, we name it HSCTI.
+We show that the resulting HSCTI, also belonging to one of the AZSCs that is, however, distinct from the ones for the parent TIs, can nurture emergent topology.
+It should be noted that in time-reversal symmetry breaking systems the TRIM points in the BZ do not possess any special importance.
+But, in their lattice regularized models the band inversion still often occurs around the TRIM points, which appear at the high symmetry points of the BZ.